heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 to mark a commit as a release.

 Commits can be **signed** to prove that the commit was made by a specific person.
 This is done for security reasons.
+It means that the commit was signed by the author and adds a layer of security to the commit and confidence to the users of the repository.

 ### Branches